In a class of 30, it can be hard to give pupils the individualised support they need, meaning pupils can fall behind.

 Schools often prioritise their exam years (e.g. SATs, iGCSE, GCSE and A-level Maths) for tutoring.
 This is why we at Third Space Learning have developed targeted tutoring programmes for SATs and GCSE Maths.
 These can give students the extra boost and individualised attention they need before their exams.
 However it can be beneficial to start early, closing learning gaps early before they widen.
 In our primary programme, we identify and plug gaps as far back as KS1 to give pupils the best chance of progress in maths.
 Similarly for our Year 7 programme, we ensure students have a strong foundation in content from Years 5 & 6 before moving into Year 7 content.

-What does a maths tutor do?
+What resources does the AI maths tutor use?